• Skip to primary navigation

 1 egg, 1 teaspoon water

-• Bake 45-55 minutes or until pie is set (the center should not be jiggly).
+• Bake 45-55 minutes or until pie is set (very slight jiggle is ok, but set is ideal).
 Be sure to check your pie 35 minutes into baking and check periodically after that; if the crust is beginning to brown too quickly, cover your pie or with foil or a pie shield to prevent over-browning.

 • Allow to cool completely (at least 2-4 hours) before cutting and serving.